raspberrypilearning/non-player-characters/en/step_6.md

 --- task ---

-Drag a Rat into the Scene view in a position somewhere that is not seen by the Player when the game is started:
+Drag a Rat into the Scene view and into a position that can't be seen by the Player when the game starts:

 ![The Scene view showing the Rat hidden behind a wall.](images/position-rat.png)